danielj314/project-one/README.md

 1. [Bootstrap 4.4.1:](https://getbootstrap.com/docs/4.4/getting-started/introduction/)
     - Bootstrap was used to assist with the responsiveness and styling of the website.
 1. [Hover.css:](https://ianlunn.github.io/Hover/)
-    - Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
+    - Hover.css was used on the Social Media icons used throughout the site as well as on any clickable items such as the menu items and buttons.
 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Arimo' and 'Permanent Marker' font into the style.css file which is used on all pages throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)
-    - Font Awesome was used on the footer of all pages throughout the website to add icons for aesthetic and UX purposes.
+    - Font Awesome was used on the footer of all pages throughout the website to add icons for social media links and for music streaming pages for aesthetic and UX purposes.
 1. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)